-- A) The wild population is small, and is characterized by at least one of the following: - i) an observed, inferred or projected decline in the number of individuals or the area and quality of habitat; or - ii) each subpopulation being very small; or - iii) a majority of individuals being concentrated geographically during one or more life-history phases; or - iv) large short-term fluctuations in population size; or - v) a high vulnerability to either intrinsic or extrinsic factors. - B) The wild population has a restricted area of distribution and is characterized by at least one of the following: - i) fragmentation or occurrence at very few locations; or - ii) large fluctuations in the area of distribution or the number of subpopulations; or - iii) a high vulnerability to either intrinsic or extrinsic factors; or - iv) an observed, inferred or projected decrease in any one of the following: - the area of distribution; or - the area of habitat; or - the number of subpopulations; or - the number of individuals; or - the quality of habitat; or - the recruitment. - C) A marked decline in the population size in the wild, which has been either:
+- A) The wild population is small, and is characterized by at least one of the following: - i) an observed, inferred or projected decline in the number of individuals or the area and quality of habitat; or - ii) each subpopulation being very small; or - iii) a majority of individuals being concentrated geographically during one or more life-history phases; or - iv) large short-term fluctuations in population size; or - v) a high vulnerability to either intrinsic or extrinsic factors. - B) The wild population has a restricted area of distribution and is characterized by at least one of the following: - i) fragmentation or occurrence at very few locations; or - ii) large fluctuations in the area of distribution or the number of subpopulations; or iii) a high vulnerability to either intrinsic or extrinsic factors; or i) observed as ongoing or as having occurred in the past (but with a potential to resume); or ii) inferred or projected on the basis of any one of the following:

+- iv) an observed, inferred or projected decrease in any one of the following:

+- the area of distribution; or

+- the area of habitat; or

+- the number of subpopulations; or

+- the number of individuals; or

+- the quality of habitat; or

+- the recruitment.

+- C) A marked decline in the population size in the wild, which has been either: